urschrei/pyzotero/readme.md

     print('Item: %s | Key: %s') % (item['data']['itemType'], item['data']['key'])
 ```

+# Documentation #
+Full documentation of available Pyzotero methods, code examples, and sample output is available on [Read The Docs][3].

 # Description #
 Pyzotero is a Python wrapper for the [Zotero read and write APIs (currently API v3)][1].
-See [Read The Docs][3] for full documentation of available Pyzotero methods, code examples, and sample output.

 # Installation #
 * Using [pip][10]: `pip install pyzotero` (it's available as a wheel, and is tested on Python 2.7 and 3.4)
 * From a local clone, if you wish to install Pyzotero from a specific branch: